Multiplexing-based control of stochastic resonance: Single-layer dynamics

 \section{Single-layer dynamics}

-Before focusing on the multiplexing impact, we consider a single ring of coupled overdamped bistable oscillators [Fig.~\ref{fig1}~(a)] to allow for further comparative analysis of isolated- and coupled-layer dynamics.
-The oscillators in the layer are driven by a common external periodic force and contain an additive source of noise.
+Before focusing on the multiplexing impact, we consider a single ring of coupled overdamped oscillators exhibiting the coexistence of two stable steady states [Fig.~\ref{fig1}~(a)] to allow for further comparative analysis of isolated- and coupled-layer dynamics.
+The oscillators in the layer represent the Kramers oscillator including an additive source of noise which is a classical example of the stochastic bistable system describing Brownian motion in a double-well potential \cite{hanggi1990,kramers1940,freund2003}.
+All the oscillators are driven by a common external periodic force.
 System equations take the following form:

 where $x_i$ are the dynamical variables, $i=1, 2, ..., N$ with $N$ being the total number of elements in the layer.
 In this study, all the network layers consist of $N=100$ elements.
 The strength of the coupling within the layer (intra-layer coupling) is given by $\sigma_{x}$.
 Parameter $m$ determines the dynamics of an individual network element.
 It defines whether the individual element is monostable ($m<0$) or bistable ($m>0$).
 In the current study, we assume that all the elements are in the bistable regime.
 Further, $\sqrt{2D}n_i(t)\in\mathbb{R}$ is Gaussian white noise with intensity $D$, i.e., $<n_i(t)>=0$ and $<n_i(t)n_{j}(t)>=\delta_{ij}\delta(t-t')$, $\forall i,j$.
 The ensemble under study is considered by means of numerical simulations.
 Numerical modelling of the model is carried out by integration of studied differential equations using the Heun method \cite{mannella2002} with the time step $\Delta t=0.001$ and the total integration time $t_{\text{total}}=10^6$.